 Board of Appeals Residency Status

-Two faculty members, a department director, a representative of the Director of Financial Operations, and a representative of the General Counsel's Office constitute the Board of Appeals for students who believe their residency status has been incorrectly assessed.
+Two faculty members, a department Director, a representative of the Office of Financial Operations and Business Technology, and a representative of the General Counsel's Office constitute the Board of Appeals for students who believe their residency status has been incorrectly assessed.
 The decision of this committee is final.
 Forms to initiate this process may be obtained in the Registrar's Office, 102 Jardine Hall.

 Students who leave Wichita State University without meeting financial obligations to the University will have their records impounded by the Registrar and their account may be sent to a collection agency resulting in additional fees.
 Their transcripts or diplomas will not be issued unless their account is cleared, and they may not enroll for a new term unless all fees are paid.

 Students who are eligible to graduate but still have unpaid tuition balances will not receive their diploma until those fees are paid.